What is harassment?

 2. According to the Section 3 of the Protection against Harassment of women at Workplace Act, 2010, every organization has to constitute an Inquiry Committee to inquire into complaints made against workplace harassment.
 And committee shall consist of three members of whom at least one member should be a woman.10.
 If a person is guilty of workplace harassment, following penalty under Section 4 of the Protection against Harassment of women at Workplace Act, 2010 can be imposed on him:

-Reduction to lower post or time-scale or to a lower stage in a time-scale
+B) Major Penalties: (a) reduction to a lower post or time-scale, or to a lower